Заклади кваліфікованого медсестринського догляду

 ЗаDebra Bakerjian, PhD, APRN, University of California Davis

 Skilled nursing facilities (SNFs—also referred to as nursing homes) are licensed and certified by each state according to federal Medicare criteria.
-Skilled nursing facilities typically provide a broad range of health-related services for people 65 years (and for younger disabled people—see table Nursing Homes at a Glance).
+Skilled nursing facilities typically provide a broad range of health-related services for people 65 years of age (and for younger disabled people—see table Nursing Homes at a Glance).
 Services include

 • Rehabilitation services (eg, physical, speech, and occupational therapy)